-In the case of the School of Educational Change and Development, the school will maintain files of all course descriptions for SECD courses ending in "98."
+All academic departments will maintain files of course descriptions for courses ending in "98".

 Course Work May Count for Next Degree.
 Students in the last quarter of academic study for one degree may register for graduate courses which are in excess of the requirements for that degree when application for admission to the next higher degree program has been filed prior to the final quarter.
 If a student is admitted, he or she must complete a Petition to Count Work on the Next Higher Degree in the quarter prior to enrolling in the course(s).
 Students will be held for final examinations in the courses taken for the next higher degree.